 Data Center Access

-The ITS Data Centers contain the St. Mary’s University’s enterprise computing and networking resources.
-Access is controlled to protect both: physical resources and enterprise data from unauthorized use, accidental or malicious damage and theft.
+The IS Data Centers contain the St. Mary’s University’s enterprise computing and networking resources.
+Access is controlled to protect both physical resources and enterprise data from unauthorized use, accidental or malicious damage and theft.
 Access to the Data Centers will only be granted when a legitimate business need is demonstrated.
 This access policy and procedure document specifies the criteria for granting access to specific individuals or groups.
 Failure to follow these policies is considered grounds for dismissal and/or prosecution.
 Failure of a vendor, consultant, or contractor to follow these policies is grounds for termination of agreements and subsequent legal action.
-Any questions regarding policies and procedures should be addressed to the Director, Systems Support Services.
+Any questions regarding policies and procedures should be addressed to the Department of Network and Infrastructure Technology.
 This Data Center Access Policy may be suspended in the event of an emergency that requires access for medical, fire, or police personnel.

 Data Center Access

 Violations of the agreement can result in removal of access.
-Individuals that violate the policies and are removed from the list may face additional disciplinary actions, pending review by the responsible supervisor.
+Individuals who violate the policies and are removed from the list may face additional disciplinary actions, pending review by the responsible supervisor.

 Levels of Access